bdurand/support_table_data/README.md

 ```

 This will add any missing records to the table and update the attributes of any records that don't match the values in the data files.
 Records that do not appear in the data files will not be touched.
 Any attributes not specified in the data files will not be changed.

+The number of rows coming from data files should be fairly small since they will all need to be loaded in to memory.
+It is possible to load just a handful of rows in a large table since rows not included in the data files will not be synced.

 ### Helper Methods